gitaroktato/microservices-availability-simulator/ARTICLE.md

 ![chained-calls](docs\chained_calls_from_bff.png)

 # Summary
 I've seen a few use-cases, when the total availability of the microservice composition was not feasible at all, so I decided to create my own simulation to help demonstrating the effect of high-level architectural decisisons.
 As we've seen there are many situations, when it's not self explanatory whenever the results will have positive or negative effect.
-It's good to be aware of other fault-tolerance related patterns though, these also play significant role in making our services more resilient:
+It's good to be aware of other fault-tolerance related patterns though, these also play significant role in making our services more resilient.

+You can introduce each of these pattern implementations locally in your own service, by using a  library, or centrally into a proxy or a service mesh.

 ## Retries
 [Cassandra rapid read protection][cassandra-read-protection] is a very good example.
 This built in functionality ensures that an additional request will be sent if the response is not arriving within a specified timeframe.
-[gRPC retries][grpc-retries]
+[Resilience4j][Resilience4j] implements many fault tolerance patterns, including retries.
+You even have the option to configure [exponential backoff][exponential-backoff] with some level of randomness to your retry strategies.
+If you're looking for a centralized solution, the most popular proxies and service meshes have these implementated, like [Traefik][Traefik] or [Istio][Istio].

 ## Exponential backoff
+It's higly preferable to add exponential backoff and jitter to your retry strategy to avoid services forming a [thundering herd][thundering-herd] over your scarce resource.
+[Envoy] proxy[envoy-retry-algorithm] offers a default backoff algorithm for example.

 ## Fallback
 ## Defaults
 ## Circuit Breakers

-Not just circuit breakers or service mesh
-// TODO GRPC features covering these
-// TODO Istio features covering these

-Each additional integration point has an additional cost, that needs to be mitigated.
-Here's a checklist on what to evaluate on each of the connections:

-- Timeouts
+## Timeouts
-- Retry policy
-- Periodic connection validation
--- Connection pool rotation
-- Circuit breakers
-- ...
+Your already used connection library should provide timeouts out-of-the-box.
+You should review these values and reset to a more sane value, because the default configuration is usually too high.
+Most of the cases it's 30 seconds so make sure you dial it down a bit.

 # Out of scope